ypriverol/github-paper/document/manuscript.md

 previous version.
 In larger projects, multiple users contribute to the same repository.

 ## Rule 3.
-Use branches
+Developing and collaborating on new features: branching and forking

-Concurrent development including commits to the same repository can be organised using several common approaches.
+Concurrent development including commits to the same repository can be organised using different approaches.
 The most common way is to use git _branches_ to separate different lines of development.
 Active development is often performed on a development branch and stable versions e.g. those used for a software release,